gmr/strftimerl/README.md

 <ul class="definitions"><li><code>Value = string()</code></li><li><code>Datetime = <a href="#type-datetime">datetime()</a></code></li></ul>

 Format a date and time.
-Supported conversion specifictions include:
+Supported conversion specifications include:

 - `%C` The century number (year/100) as a 2-digit integer.
 - `%d` The day of the month as a decimal number (range 01 to 31).
 - `%D` Equivalent to `%m/%d/%y`.